-CorePower Yoga made quick work of expanding from Mission Bay to FiDi to Nob Hill to the Marina — and they even have locations in Duboce, Hayes Valley, and FIDI coming soon.
+CorePower Yoga has made quick work of expanding from Mission Bay to FiDi to Nob Hill to the Marina — and they even have locations now open in Duboce and Hayes Valley.
 Wondering what all the fuss is about?
 Two words: yoga plus light-weight training.
 No wonder we’re in love.
 Their Yoga Sculpt classes are heated and will leave you sweaty, but their locker rooms have showers and toiletries to help you clean up after class.

 Don’t let the beauty of SALT SF fool you — you’ll definitely get those muscles working at this studio in the Haight.
 They offer both 60- and 45-minute class options from Barre Fight (a barre-meets-kickboxing class) to 7X7 circuit training and mash-ups of the two.
 Looking to turn up the intensity?
 Try out their Hella Salty workout — a HIIT class that will give you one hell of a workout.